-PRTG Manual: Management
+PRTG Manual: Library Management

-This documentation refers to the PRTG System Administrator user accessing the Ajax interface on a master node.
-If you use other user accounts, interfaces, or nodes, you might not see all of the options in the way described here.
-If you use a cluster installation, note that failover nodes are read-only by default.
+This documentation refers to an administrator that accesses the PRTG web interface on a master node.
+Other user accounts, interfaces, or failover nodes might not have all of the options in the way described here.
+In a cluster, note that failover nodes are read-only by default.

-When adding single sensors to the library, there can only be one sensor in one library node.
+Library nodes can contain up to 1,000 sensors.
+However, if you add single sensors to the library via the Management tab, there can only be one sensor in one library node.

-Right-click the name of a Library Node and from the context menu to change the Node Display Settings.
-In this dialog, you can change the name of the library and its tags, as well as the linked object, node type, and filters.
+Right-click the name of a library node and select Edit | Settings from the context menu to change the Library Node Display Settings.
+In the dialog that appears, you can change the name of the library and its tags, as well as the linked object, the library node view, and filters.
 These settings are available for each library node.

-You can choose to either show the Linked Object as a sub-tree of your device tree, or to view a collection of all sensors underneath the Linked Object.
+You can either show the Linked Object as a subtree of your device tree including probes, groups, and devices, or you can view all sensors underneath the Linked Object.

-For detailed information, see Context Menus section.
+For more information, see section Library Context Menus.